lovetimo0421/finaura-docs/docs/overview.md

 ## Project Overview

-Our Smart Contract Wallet is a full-featured wallet that allows users to manage their digital assets, interact with DeFi protocols, rent NFTs, and rent smart contract accounts.
+Our Smart Contract Wallet is a full-featured wallet that allows users to manage their digital assets, interact with DeFi protocols, rent NFTs, and buy/sell/rent smart contract accounts.
 The project is built using the Hardhat development framework and written in Solidity.

 ## Technical Components